veit/pyviz-tutorial/docs/d3js/bqplot/index.rst

 bqplot
 ======

-2-D Plot-Bibliothek für Jupyter-Notebooks
+2-D plot library for Jupyter notebooks

-`bqplot <https://bqplot.readthedocs.io/en/latest/>`_ basiert auf `The Grammar of Graphics (Statistics and Computing)
+`bqplot <https://bqplot.readthedocs.io/en/latest/>`_ is based on `The Grammar of Graphics (Statistics and Computing)
 <https://link.springer.com/book/10.1007/0-387-28695-0>`_.